superfly/docs/flyctl/cmd/flyctl_vm_restart.md

-Request for a VM to be asynchronously restarted.
+V1 APPS ONLY: Request for a VM to be asynchronously restarted.

 ## Usage
 ~~~